KumarRajan1/New_MkDocs/docs/index.md

 ~~~

 ### Add a Circle
-Use `CircleOptions` to add the Circle
+Use `CircleOptions` to add the Circl
 ##### Java
 ~~~java
 // Use options to color it red.